-The length of a cat’s tail largely depends on its breed.
-Of course, there are other considerations, such as genetics, most notably the feline’s size.
+The length of a cat’s tail is mainly dependent on its breed.
+Of course, there are other considerations, such as genetics, most notably the cat’s size.

-While a tail may be a communication tool, it’s largely used for maintaining a cat’s balance.
-If a cat has to shift its weight to one side, you will notice its tail flicking to the other side.
-Likewise, if a cat falls, it will use this technique to help land on its feet.
+While a tail may be a communication tool, it’s largely used for maintaining balance.
+If a cat shifts its weight to one side, you’ll notice its tail flicking to the other side.
+Likewise, if a cat falls, it will use this technique to land on its feet.
 By whipping its tail, it can shift its weight until it’s re-centered.
 With its feet facing down, it can land correctly.

 Why Do Cats Have Long Tails?

 If your cat has a longer tail, you may assume that it’s a more capable animal.
 While there are certain advantages to a long tail, this isn’t always the case.
 For example, the Manx breed is known for having stubby tails.
 Despite this, a Manx is still as well-balanced as other cats.

 This is because cats don’t always have long tails based on necessity.
 Rather, they develop their tails based on genetics.
 In Mammalian Genome, scientists found a gene responsible for the short tails of Manx cats.
 Similarly, Scientific Reports found a gene responsible for the short tails of Asian domestic cats.
 So, tail length is due to the cat’s bloodline.

 The average tail length of a male cat is 11 inches, while the average length of a female cat’s tail is 9.9 inches.

 If you entered your cat into a competition, it would be assessed based on its overall proportions.
 For example, an American curl needs to have a tail that’s half its body length.
 Of course, not all cats are bred for show.
 Most cats have a tail that is as long as their body.

 Cats are rarely purebreds.
 This further complicates the definition of a correct tail length for each breed.
 Cats may have genes that create kinked, curled, or bobbed tails.
 So, predicting tail length is almost impossible.